MrRobotical/shopify-theme-sandbox/README.md

 ### Free shipping restriction

-Added a Block which acts as a conditional towards the Free Shipping block.
+Added a custom Block which acts as a conditional towards the Free Shipping block.
 It allows the merchant to enter a discount % threshold.
 Any products above this discount % wll not qualify for Free Shipping and will see a different icon and message displayed.

 - File: product-main.liquid